RolandJuno/Lisa_Breakout/README.md

 ## Errata

 - The silkscreen for the 7905 regulator should be spun 180 around (text on the chip should face the keyboard connectors)
+- GND and AGND are not connected and should be.
+This is easily fixed by soldering a short jumper between AGND and GND on the Audio_Video 2x3 jumper block.